omar-polo/amused/README.md

 The fine man page has all nitty gritty details, but the TL;DR is

- - enqueue music with `amused add files...` or `amused load`
+ - enqueue music with `amused add files...` or `amused load <playlist`
  - control the playback with `amused play|pause|toggle|stop`
- - check the status with `amused status` and the playlist with `amused show`
+ - check the status with `amused status` and the current playlist with `amused show`

 amused tries to be usable in composition with other more familiar tools